-Chapter 11 Parent Counseling in the Information Age: The Rules & Roles Have Changed o say that the American family has changed significantly over the last several years would be a gross understatement.
-The concept of Dad going off to the office while Mom stays home and nurtures the children, cooks an evening meal they all enjoy together, and the family gathers at Grandma's house on Sunday is as outmoded as leisure suits and bag phones!
+Chapter 10 Parent Counseling in the Information Age: The Rules & Roles Have Changed o say that the American family has changed significantly over the last several years would be a gross understatement.
+The concept of Dad going off to the office while Mom stays home and nurtures the children, cooks an evening meal they all enjoy together, and the family gathering at Grandma's house on Sunday is as outmoded as leisure suits and bag phones!
 Families today are as likely to have one parent as two, dad may be the primary caregiver while mom goes off to work, and parents may be of the same or different sexes.
 Today's young children are likely to spend much of their day in childcare while one or both parents struggle to make a living.
 Many of today's parents have been described as the "helicopter" generation, hovering over their children to be sure they get into the proper schools, sports activities, and social groups.
 Mobility due to career opportunities or geographic preferences means the extended family may not be readily available for advice and support.
-Family groups regularly post on their Facebook page, "tweet," "facetime," or "skype" each other rather than gathering in person at a central location.
+Family groups regularly post on their Facebook or Snapchat page, "tweet," "facetime," or "skype" each other rather than gathering in person at a central location.
+Many family interactions are being done by texting-limiting the child's exposure to adult language models and conversational skills.